josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/📚_Narrative_Management/🧨_semantic_collapse.md

 - **Avoid defensive minimisation**
   - Denial or dilution increases susceptibility to adversarial narratives

-👉 If you do not name harms credibly, others will — and attach them to their own strategic aims
+If you do not name harms credibly, others will — and attach them to their own strategic aims.

 ---